StanESmith/pfatt_opnsense/README.md

 # IPv6 Setup

 Once your netgraph setup is in place and working, there aren't any netgraph changes required to the setup to get IPv6 working.
 These instructions can also be followed with a different bypass method other than the netgraph method.
 Big thanks to @pyrodex1980's [post](http://www.dslreports.com/forum/r32118263-) on DSLReports for sharing your notes.

-This setup assumes you have a fairly recent version of pfSense.
-I'm using 2.4.5.

-**DUID Setup**

-1. Go to _System > Advanced > Networking_
-1. Configure **DHCP6 DUID** to _DUID-EN_
-1. Configure **DUID-EN** to _3561_
-1. Configure your **IANA Private Enterprise Number**.
-This number is unique for each customer and (I believe) based off your Residential Gateway serial number.
-You can generate your DUID using [gen-duid.sh](https://github.com/MonkWho/pfatt/blob/master/bin/gen-duid.sh), which just takes a few inputs.
-Or, you can take a pcap of the Residential Gateway with some DHCPv6 traffic.
-Then fire up Wireshark and look for the value in _DHCPv6 > Client Identifier > Identifier_.
-Add the value as colon separated hex values `00:00:00`.
-1. Save

 **WAN Setup**